Eastern philosophy

-Eastern philosophy or Asian philosophy includes the various philosophies that originated in East and South Asia, including Chinese philosophy, Japanese philosophy, Korean philosophy, and Vietnamese philosophy; which are dominant in East Asia, and Indian philosophy (including Hindu philosophy, Jain philosophy, Buddhist philosophy), which are dominant in South Asia, Southeast Asia, Tibet, and Mongolia.
+Eastern philosophy (also called Asian philosophy or Oriental philosophy) includes the various philosophies that originated in East and South Asia, including Chinese philosophy, Japanese philosophy, Korean philosophy, and Vietnamese philosophy, which are dominant in East Asia; and Indian philosophy (including Hindu philosophy, Jain philosophy, Buddhist philosophy), which are dominant in South Asia, Southeast Asia, Tibet, Japan and Mongolia.

 Indian philosophy

 Indian philosophy refers to ancient philosophical traditions (dárśana; 'world views', 'teachings') of the Indian subcontinent.
-Jainism may have roots dating back to the times of the Indus Valley civilization.
+Hinduism may have roots dating back to the times of the Indus Valley civilization.
 The major orthodox schools arose sometime between the start of the Common Era and the Gupta Empire.
 These Hindu schools developed what has been called the "Hindu synthesis" merging orthodox Brahmanical and unorthodox elements from Buddhism and Jainism.
 Hindu thought also spread east to the Indonesian Srivijaya empire and the Cambodian Khmer Empire.
 These religio-philosophical traditions were later grouped under the label Hinduism.
 Hinduism is the dominant religion, or way of life, in South Asia.
 It includes Shaivism, Vaishnavism, and Shaktism among numerous other traditions, and a wide spectrum of laws and prescriptions of "daily morality" based on karma, dharma, and societal norms.
 Hinduism is a categorization of distinct intellectual or philosophical points of view, rather than a rigid, common set of beliefs.
 Hinduism, with about one billion followers is the world's third-largest religion, after Christianity and Islam.
 Hinduism has been called the "oldest religion" in the world and is traditionally called Sanātana Dharma, "the eternal law" or the "eternal way"; beyond human origins.
 Western scholars regard Hinduism as a fusion or synthesis of various Indian cultures and traditions, with diverse roots and no single founder.

 Some of the earliest surviving philosophical texts are the Upanishads of the later Vedic period (1000–500 BCE).
 Important Indian philosophical concepts include dharma, karma, samsara, moksha, and ahimsa.
 Indian philosophers developed a system of epistemological reasoning (pramana) and logic and investigated topics such as Ontology (metaphysics, Brahman-Atman, Sunyata-Anatta), reliable means of knowledge (epistemology, Pramanas), value system (axiology) and other topics.
 Indian philosophy also covered topics such as political philosophy as seen in the Arthashastra c.
 4th century BCE and the philosophy of love as seen in the Kama Sutra.
 The Kural literature of the post-Sangam period between c.
 1st century BCE and 5th century CE, written by the Tamil poet-philosopher Valluvar, is believed by many scholars to be based on Jain or Hindu philosophies.

 Later developments include the development of Tantra and Iranian-Islamic influences.
 Buddhism mostly disappeared from India after the Muslim conquest in the Indian subcontinent, surviving in the Himalayan regions and south India.
 The early modern period saw the flourishing of Navya-Nyāya (the 'new reason') under philosophers such as Raghunatha Siromani (c.
 1460–1540) who founded the tradition, Jayarama Pancanana, Mahadeva Punatamakara and Yashovijaya (who formulated a Jain response).